BatsResearch/alfred/docs/alfred/template/string_template.md

 - `example` - a single example in format of a dictionary
 :type example: Dict
-- `kawrgs` - Additional arguments to pass to apply
+- `kwargs` - Additional arguments to pass to apply
-:type kawrgs: Any
+:type kwargs: Any

 #### Returns